744 Naval Air Squadron: Merchant Aircraft Carrier and Anti-Submarine training (1944–1947)

-Anti-Submarine Trials and Development Unit (1951 - 1956)
+Anti-Submarine Trials and Development Unit (1951–1956)

 It reformed on 20 July 1951, from 737 Squadron X Flight, as an anti-submarine trials and development unit at RNAS Eglinton (HMS Gannet) and continued in this role until 31 October 1956 when it was disbanded.
 The squadron was engaged with trials to support the development of search receivers, which were designed to detect submarine radar.
 A Fairey Barracuda ASV Mk.XI underwent a conversion for trial purposes, this was known as ‘Investigation Pointer’.
-It was also involved with Orange Harvest, which was subsequently fitted to the RAF’s maritime patrol Avro Shackletons.
+It was also involved with Orange Harvest, which was subsequently fitted to the RAF's maritime patrol Avro Shackletons.
 A detachment went to RNAS Hal Far, Malta, in October 1951 following two Fairey Fireflies being fitted with a homing device that could detect sonobuoys, therefore removing the need for smoke markers, for subsequent trials with submarines and ships, from successive initial trials at Farnborough.

 Additionally the squadron took on Search and Rescue duties from December 1952, using Dragonfly HR.3 helicopters, although this role ended on disbandment at Eglinton.
-By 1953, 744 NAS also operated as the Station Flight, but again this ended on disbandment, which took place on 1 March 1954.
+By 1953, 744 Naval Air Squadron also operated as the Station Flight, but again this ended on disbandment, which took place on 1 March 1954.
 However, on the same day, the squadron reformed at RNAS Culdrose (HMS Seahawk), located near Helston, Cornwall, as a Naval fixed wing anti-submarine warfare development unit (ASWDU), remaining there until the October where it relocated to RAF St Mawgan, near St Mawgan and Newquay, in Cornwall.
 Here, the squadron was initially equipped with Firefly AS.6 aircraft on reformation and these were later followed by Fairey Gannet, which arrived in May 1955.
 Two months later, the squadron received Grumman Avengers and the Firefly were withdrawn later in the year.
 Two years on from arriving in St Mawgan, the squadron disbanded on 31 October 1956.